- Books, Literature, and Writing»

 James Patterson and Maxine Paetro's 'Confessions: The Private School Murders': A Review

 When I read James Patterson and Maxine Paetro’s last young adult crime mystery ‘Confessions of a Murder Suspect’, I must admit that I was pretty impressed.
-While the first book clearly left room a series, I was quite content not reading any more books.
+While the first book clearly left room for a series, I was quite content not reading any more, as I felt satisfied with the conclusion of the story.
 However, as another reader brought to my attention, reviewing one book and not the rest makes everything feel unfinished.
 So at her request, I decided to look into ‘Confessions: The Private School Murders’.

 Read my thoughts about the first book of the series here!